R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 How Wintersmith Advisory Supports R2 Certification

-At Wintersmith Advisory, we support electronics recyclers and IT asset disposition companies pursuing R2 certification by:
+Wintersmith Advisory supports electronics recyclers and IT asset disposition companies pursuing R2 certification through structured implementation and audit preparation.

 Is R2 certification mandatory?